 Let’s celebrate and make sweet potato quinoa burgers!

-So in celebration of our very successful pescetarian fortnight, we’re sharing out favourite go-to lunch recipe for our sweet potato quinoa burgers.
+So in celebration of our very successful pescetarian fortnight, we’re sharing our favourite go-to lunch recipe for our sweet potato quinoa burgers.
 We had these pretty much once a week as they just made such a perfect addition to lunches.
 We swapped our regular lunch chicken for these and they are so good.
-They kept us fuller for longer, and had a perfect balance of flavour.
-The cumin and coriander (fresh and ground) really added an extra flavour hit to it, and the oat flour, egg and quinoa meant we were getting our dose of protein.
+They kept us fuller for longer and had a perfect balance of flavour.
+The cumin and coriander (fresh and ground) really added an extra flavour hit to it, and the oat flour, egg, and quinoa meant we were getting our dose of protein.